 That’s when she decided to become a freelance proofreader and copy editor for romance books.
-She joined High-Level Proofreading Pro, learned about the publishing industry, and gained valuable proofreading and copyediting skills.
+She joined High-Level Proofreading And Copyediting Pro, learned about the publishing industry, and gained valuable proofreading and copyediting skills.
 She also discovered what the expectations and standards are for fiction books, and how to market herself to clients in her niche.

 A big bonus was getting insider’s knowledge from an editor (Phon), of the unique editorial issues fiction books have compared to other kinds of content.
 All of the skills, knowledge and strategies she acquired led to happy clients who rave about Christine’s work.
 They continually recommend her to their network of romance writers.
 You can’t beat a glowing referral!